 Over the last couple of years Account Based Marketing (ABM) has become an increasingly important activity amongst B2B marketing and sales professionals with over 70 per cent of marketers ramping up ABM programs.
 It’s not surprising when 85 per cent of marketers who measure ROI describe ABM as delivering higher returns than any other marketing approach.
 Bearing this in mind can you afford to not look at ABM as a key function for your organisation?

-In it’s simplest form, ABM is the identification of a select few customers/accounts/ key decision makers that a company wishes to convert into clients.
-This may sound simple but, in practice, it presents myriad challenges.
+In it’s simplest form ABM is the identification of a select few customers/accounts/ key decision makers that a company wishes to convert to clients.
+This may sound simple but in practice it presents myriad challenges.

-Once you have a better, accurate understanding of your current client base it becomes easier to identify similar companies based on identified demographics.
+Once you have a better, accurate understanding of your current client base it then becomes easier to identify similar companies based on identified demographics.
 However, even then it is not enough.
-There are additional criteria that need to be considered such as: what is the management and c-level executive weighting within a company, what core designation competencies does a company have i.e. are they predominantly sales/marketing focused from a staff perspective, or are they focused on IT or HR & Training competencies?
+There are additional criteria that need to be considered such as: what is the management and c-level executive weighting within a company, what core designation competencies does a company have i.e. are they predominantly sales/marketing focussed from a staff perspective, or are they focussed on IT or HR & Training competencies?

 Once the initial understanding of the current client base has been identified, and relevant demographic criteria have been identified, the next step is to apply these criteria to prospects.
 Having access to a comprehensive database of businesses with the relevant demographic criteria is a challenge but there are companies that offer this (such as AfriSeek) and by utilising these sources you can often save significant time and money, as well as access a much wider pool of prospects than if you attempt to research these companies yourself.